Menziess/snapstream/docs/source/examples.rst

 Conf can be used to set default kafka configurations.

-- Conf is a Singleton class, there can only be a single instance
+- Conf is a Singleton class, only one instance exists
+- Configurations can be overridden per topic

 ::